Why is materialism keeping you from being happier? Because once you fix your anxiety by buying extra stuff, you enter a dangerous cycle:

 Materialism is defined in many ways.
 The definition of materialism that I want to cover in this article is the seemingly growing tendency towards products over experiences and spiritual values.

-Though it's not this extreme, materialism is one of the reasons why people might be relatively unhappy.
+Materialism is one of the reasons why people might be relatively unhappy.
 In short, this is because humans are very good at adapting to new things quickly.
-This is part of the hedonic treadmill that plays a huge role in what happiness really means for us. (more on that later)
+This is part of the hedonic treadmill that plays a huge role in what happiness really means for us.

 In contrast, spending that same amount of money on experiences and spiritual values allows us to relive these moments after they have passed.
 Going on an amazing road trip or buying a subscription to the local zoo has more upside potential for our happiness because we can relive these experiences after they have passed.